-- Must obtain a Recommendation Letter describing what makes them an exemplary candidate
+- * Must obtain a Recommendation Letter describing what makes them a strong leader (This letter should not be written by the CORA Peer Helper Counselor)

-The Scholarship selection committee will include a member of the CORA Services administrative team, a representative of the CORA School Services Division, a representative of the CORA Community Services Division and a member of CORA’s Board of Directors.
+The Scholarship selection committee will include a member of the CORA Services administrative team, a representative of the CORA School Services Division, a representative of the CORA Community Services Division, a representative of the CORA Clinical Services Division, and a member of CORA’s Board of Directors.

 CORA Services and CORA’s Board of Directors reserve the right to rescind the gift if it is determined by the scholarship committee that the awardee has behaved in a way that does not align with CORA’s mission of care and compassion.